 Government actions that restrict citizen's liberties: rights theory; privacy; protest; hate speech; censorship; and claims that government statutes or actions are discriminatory.

 This paper, Civil Liberties and the Public Sector, will focus on rights and liberties involved in government restrictions on behaviour.
-The source and nature of civil liberties, censorship, protest, hate speech, discrimination by the government, sex and marriage, smoking, smacking and innovative punishments will be the major topics covered.
+Topics covered will include Police powers of arrest and detention, search and seizure and the right to protest.

 |Paper title||Civil Liberties and the public Sector|

 - Any 200-level LAWS paper not already passed.

 - May not be credited together with LAWS474 passed in 2012, 2014, or with LAWS405 passed in 2010 or earlier.

 - Global perspective, Interdisciplinary perspective, Lifelong learning, Scholarship,